• Skip to primary navigation

 Scooping out the seeds from a butternut squash.

-Simply cut the squash in half lengthwise, rub the sides that are cut with some olive oil, and place them down on the sides that are oiled on a lined baking sheet or casserole dish.
-Since you’re going to roast the squash anyways, why not roast the seeds?
+Simply cut the squash in half lengthwise, rub the sides that are cut with some olive oil, and place them skin side up on a lined baking sheet or casserole dish.

 Roasted butternut squash halves on a baking sheet,